iZaratustra/Innovative-approach-for-the-analysis-of-EMT-by-the-integration-of-distributed-energy-resources/README.md

 - **`Import_with_DER.m`**: A MATLAB script to organize voltage and current data exported from the PowerFactory simulation when a distributed energy resource is integrated.

-- **`EMTSignalAnalyzer_Installer.exe`**: A program developed in MATLAB by the authors to facilitate EMT signal analysis.
-The input parameters for the program are `.mat` files obtained after using the "Import_with_DER" script.
+- **`EMTSignalAnalyzer_Installer_LINK.txt`**: A file containing the link to the Google Drive folder for downloading the EMTSignalAnalyzer program.
+This program was developed in MATLAB by the authors to facilitate EMT signal analysis.
+The input for this program requires a folder containing `.mat` files with the EMT signals to be analyzed, which can be obtained after using the "Import_with_DER" script.
 The program can easily display graphs and allows data export for future analyses.

 - **`1 MW`**: A folder containing `.mat` files for different connection angles for a 1 MW distributed resource based on solar systems.